 Bottle-feed a piglet.
 Pet a pony.
 Tickle some sheep.
 Whichever you like best, you can do – and there’s lots more options at petting farms in Michigan – southeast and beyond.
 Families can get up close and personal with these animals – plus, you can learn a thing or two.
 And who knows, you may even make a furry friend before you leave!
 Of course, there’s more than just animal fun.
 You can go on a hayride, attend the dairy fest and even sample homemade ice cream.
-Whatever moves you, southeast Michigan offers seasonal fun for the family at these local petting farms.
+Whatever moves you, metro Detroit offers seasonal fun for the family at these local petting farms.

 - Address: 9334 Finzel Road, Carleton